Bleeding heart: planting, cultivation and companion planting

 White Bleeding Heart – Dicentra alba

-Cultivating in pots is easy as long as you don’t neglect watering.
-Plant it in a pot of at least 30 cm, in rich, humus-bearing soil, and it will become magnificent, as long as you never let the soil dry out… or become waterlogged!
+Growing in a pot is easy as long as you don’t neglect watering.
+Plant it in a pot of at least 30 cm, in rich, humus-bearing soil, and it will become magnificent, provided you never let the soil dry out… or become waterlogged!

-Once well established, Bleeding Heart requires little care.
-The secret to this elegant vigorous perennial lies in the planting.
+Once well established, the Bleeding Heart requires little care.
+The secret to this elegant, vigorous perennial lies in the planting.

-It needs light, well-draining, rich soil that remains cool in the heart of summer: if necessary, add a good amount of decomposed compost and a little sand for drainage.
+It needs light, well-draining, rich soil that remains cool in the heart of summer: if necessary, add well-decomposed compost and a bit of sand for drainage.
 Some species do not tolerate clay soils.

-For young plants in buckets: moisten the clumps by immersing them in a basin of water until no more air bubbles escape.
+For plants in pots: moisten the root balls by submerging them in a basin of water until no more air bubbles escape.
 Both the leaves and roots are fragile and can be crushed.
 During transplantation, do not disturb the root ball.

 Dig a hole that is wide and deep enough.
 Maintain a spacing of 40 cm between each plant.
 Plant in groups of 3 or 4 for a beautiful effect, no more.
 Avoid planting too many Dicentras, as they would leave an unsightly gap in summer.
 Pair them with ferns, hostas, Japanese anemones, corydalis, heucheras, and ophiopogons that will take over in the border.
 Firm the soil.
-Keep the soil cool with mulch, especially during summer, as this guarantees prolonged flowering.
-Water regularly during the first summer to encourage rooting.
+Keep the soil cool with mulch, especially during summer; this is the guarantee of prolonged flowering.
+Water regularly in the first summer to encourage rooting.
 Protect them from slugs.
 And let it be: the established plant prefers not to be disturbed.

-To learn everything about planting this lovely perennial, discover our advice sheet: “Bleeding Heart: Successful Planting”
+To learn everything about planting this lovely perennial, discover our advice sheet: “Bleeding Heart: Succeeding in Its Planting”

 Maintenance and pruning

-During the flowering period, faded flowers can be cut back as they appear to encourage the emergence of new flowers.
+During the flowering period, faded flowers can be cut back as they appear to encourage the emergence of new blooms.

 In summer, the soil should remain cool.
 Mulching around the base helps to keep the plant cool and promotes flowering, especially in the hottest regions.
 Mulching can also be beneficial at the end of winter to combat late frosts, which young plants are very sensitive to.
 You can apply fertiliser at the end of spring.

-Bleeding Heart is a very disease- and pest-resistant plant.
+Bleeding heart is a very disease- and pest-resistant plant.
 However, its young shoots are susceptible to aphids and gastropods.
-Fern tea can help combat slugs and snails.
+Fern manure can help combat slugs and snails.

 Potted specimens can be enriched with compost each year.